valdergallo/pyconst/README.md

 ## Why I need this ?

-Think that you need create one `const.py` with a lot `contansts` and aggroup the values
+Think that you need create one `const.py` with a lot `constants` and aggroup the values

 ```
 ADD_USER = 'add_user'